The Leopard (1963 film): Critical

-At the time of its release in the summer of 1963, the majority of American critics panned the film.
+Due to Fox's poor English version, at the time of its release in the summer of 1963, the majority of American critics panned the film.
 According to Newsweek, Lancaster looked "as if he's playing Clarence Day's Life with Father in summer stock."
 Jonathan Miller of The New Yorker derided Lancaster as "muzzled by whiskers and clearly stunned by the importance of his role."
-However, Time Magazine praised the characterization of the Leopard as solid and convincing.
+However, Time Magazine praised Lancaster's characterization of the Leopard as solid and convincing.